Jim Manzi (software entrepreneur): Specific positions

 Manzi has written about climate change, prominently in a controversial National Review cover article in which he argued that conservatives should stop denying global warming is happening, which Rush Limbaugh attacked.
-He has said that while climate change may be a real phenomenon, the current evidence does not justify the economic costs required to reduce carbon emissions.
-In writing about the future of the Republican Party, he has argued that the primary challenge for conservatives is to "continue to increase the market orientation of the American economy while helping more Americans to participate in it more equally".
+He said that while climate change may be a real phenomenon, the current evidence does not justify the economic costs required to reduce carbon emissions.
+In writing about the future of the Republican Party, he argued that the primary challenge for conservatives is to "continue to increase the market orientation of the American economy while helping more Americans to participate in it more equally".